Home

 Overview

-Mjolner East is a regional submarine cable system spanning approximately 450 km across the eastern Baltic Sea.
-It connects Estonia, Finland, and Sweden, serving the corridor between the Gulf of Finland and the broader Baltic region.
-The cable is owned and operated by GlobalConnect, a Nordic telecommunications infrastructure provider.
+Mjolner East is a submarine cable system spanning approximately 450 km across the eastern Baltic Sea.
+Designed to connect Estonia, Finland, and Sweden, the cable enhances regional connectivity between the Gulf of Finland and the broader Baltic region.
+Owned by GlobalConnect, a Nordic telecommunications infrastructure provider, Mjolner East is scheduled to be ready for service in 2027.
+This cable system is intended to strengthen data traffic routes across three Baltic rim countries, supporting both local and international communications infrastructure.

 Route and Landings